 Truss rods exert a compressive force of about 20 pounds in opposition to string tension, which is about 150 pounds in most guitars.
 For the truss rod to provide the required compression in the desired direction, it is important to ensure that

-The compression by truss rod in the wood below is provided by pushing against the dowel and fingerboard above.
-A truss rod too close to the fingerboard, flimsy neck or less wood above the rod will not yield the desired results.
-In most cases, tightening the rod will reduce relief and loosening increase it.
+The compression by the truss rod in the wood below is provided by pushing against the dowel and fingerboard above.
+A truss rod too close to the fingerboard, flimsy neck, or less wood above the rod will not yield the desired results.
+In most cases, tightening the rod will reduce relief, and loosening increases it.

-Warping in direction of the relief, a concave distortion, is called as the forward warp or forward bow or simply bow.
+Warping in direction of the relief, a concave distortion is called the forward warp or forward bow, or simply bow.
 Necks with metal truss rods are less likely to warp, but in extreme circumstances can warp.

-Warping in direction, opposite to the relief, or convex distortion is called as back bow or reverse warp.
+Warping in direction, opposite to the relief, or convex distortion is called a back bow or reverse warp.

-In case of forward bow, you may have buzzing problem in 1st to 5th and 12th to last fret, as string height will be less in these areas.
+In the case of a forward bow, you may have a buzzing problem in the 1st to 5th and 12th to the last fret, as string height will be less in these areas.
 In reverse warp, you may face buzz in the middle frets from 6th to 12th.